-William Morris was a Nineteenth Century artist and influential designer
+William Morris was a Nineteenth Century artist, designer and poet

 When and Where was he Born?